-Scoliosis signs and symptoms in babies:
+Scoliosis signs and symptoms in babies

 - A bulge on one side of the chest

-In more severe cases the heart and lungs may not work properly and the patient may experience shortness of breath and chest pain.
+- In more severe cases, the heart and lungs may not work properly, and the patient may experience shortness of breath and chest pain

 Risk factors for scoliosis

-Age - scoliosis signs and symptoms often start during a growth spurt that occurs just before puberty.
+- Age - scoliosis signs and symptoms often start during a growth spurt that occurs just before puberty.

 Causes of scoliosis

-The following are possible causes of scoliosis:
+Below are some of the possible causes of scoliosis:

-- Leg length - if one leg is longer than the other the individual may develop scoliosis.
+- Leg length - if one leg is longer than the other, the individual may develop scoliosis.